- 4K cameras that can take high-resolution images and video

 Safety features, reliability, control distance, and battery life also continue to improve.

-If you are technically inclined and looking to start a new business or have an existing business that could benefit from new technology why not take advantage of one of the latest trends and become a drone expert?
-Offering drone services on a contract basis could also be an ideal part-time and/or home-based business.
+If you are technically inclined and looking to start a new business or have an existing business that could benefit from new technology, consider taking advantage of one of the latest trends and become a drone expert.
+Offering drone services on a contract basis could also be an ideal part-time or home-based business.